 Linen.
 It’s the luxurious fabric you want to wear every time summer rolls around, or spread across your bed year-round.
 But the big question remains: how sustainable is linen?
 Rest assured, we have some interesting news for #linenlovers.

-All these characteristics have lead many European cultures to form traditions of handing down linen bed-sheets as heirlooms.
-Unlike cotton, linen that’s been well cared for can last for up to three decades.
+All these characteristics have lead many European cultures to form traditions of handing down linen bed sheets as heirlooms.
+Unlike cotton, linen that’s been well cared for can last for up to three decades!
 It’s one of the oldest fibres known, dating back to 8000BC.
 The Egyptians used it as currency, and it formed an integral part of the mummifying process.
-At one point it was even used in a form of battle armor called Linothorax!
+At one point it was even used in a form of battle armour called Linothorax!

-Flax, the plant from which Linen is made, is also extremely versatile.
+Flax, the plant from which linen is made, is also extremely versatile.
 Every part of the flax plant has traditionally been used to create a worthwhile product—nothing is wasted, and production is cost effective.
-A common by-product of flax is Linseed Oil, which is great for wood preservation, especially in varnishes, and flaxseed oil is also rich in omega 3!
+A common by-product of flax is linseed oil, which is great for wood preservation, especially in varnishes, and flaxseed oil is also rich in omega 3!
 Flax is resilient and can grow in poor soil, using far less water in its consumption than cotton.
 According to the European Confederation of Linen and Hemp, “Across its lifecycle, a linen shirt uses 6.4 litres of water” compared to 2,700 litres for a cotton shirt.

 The United Nations Food and Agriculture Organisation state that flax uses 13 times less pesticides than potatoes, but is only approximately 1% of the world’s apparel fibre consumption.
 Why is this so, you ask?
 Linen has so many good points!

 Linen can be so crinkly!
 Sometimes all you have to do is look at it, and it crinkles.
-Ironing vigilance is necessary unless you decide to embrace the rumpled look with blasé confidence, which can also work; see exhibit A. However, you should be aware that a constant creasing in the same areas can lead to tearing in the material, and colour fading.
+Ironing vigilance is necessary unless you decide to embrace the rumpled look with blasé confidence, which can also work.
+However, you should be aware that a constant creasing in the same areas can lead to tearing in the material, and colour fading.

 Because of the dense nature of the fibre, to get a pure white linen, it has to go through a heavy bleaching process.
 Sticking to its natural-toned hues will ensure a more environmentally friendly garment afterlife.

-Linen wins because it’s durable, more sustainable than most other materials and it makes you feel like you’re on a yacht in the Mediterranean when you’re wearing it.
+Linen wins because it’s durable, can be more sustainable than most other materials, and it makes you feel like you’re on a yacht in the Mediterranean when you’re wearing it.

 Time to invest in some linen?